SintraCascaisSesimbra.com

 The idyllic Praia Atlantica de Soltroia on the Troia Peninsula

-The stunning Ponte de Arrabida coastline
+The stunning Portinho da Arrábida coastline

 Fishing is Setubal's main industry and every day the fresh catch is served in the many great restaurants that line the harbour.
 The fish served is exceptional value and always guaranteed to be as fresh as physically possible.
-The restaurants tend to conjugate along the western edge of the Avenida Luisa Todi with each displaying the days fresh catch.
+The restaurants tend to congregate along the western edge of the Avenida Luisa Todi with each displaying the days fresh catch.

 The lush forests of the Arrabida national park

-The estuary is part of the Natural do Estuário do Sado, which has greatly improved over the last few years and now colonies of birds including flamingos have started to thrive.
+The estuary is part of the Reserva Natural do Estuário do Sado, which has greatly improved over the last few years and now colonies of birds including flamingos have started to thrive.

 The colourful fishing fleet of Setubal